 Your bones will actually become more dense as you exercise.
-Your body like to conserve resources.
-So it is not going to spend the energy or waste the calcium, etc on you if you are not exercising and your bones don’t need to be stronger.
+The more dense your bone, the more load you can carry.
+Your body is very good at conserving resources.
+So it is not going to spend the energy or waste the calcium on building bones if you are not exercising and your bones do not need to be stronger.
 It will take many weeks for your bones to start to catch up to you and the load you are putting on them.
-If you start your training properly, your bone will keep up with you and the risk of stress fractures will diminish dramatically.
+If you start your training properly, your bones will keep up with you and the risk of stress fractures will diminish dramatically.

 Your tendons also respond to stress.
-The more load you put across your tendons, the stronger they become.
+Where your muscle or tendon anchors or attaches to bone will become weaker or stronger based on the repetitive load your place on them.
+The more load you put across your tendons over a period of time, the stronger they become.
 They develop more attachments to the bone and strengthen the interface between the bone and the tendon.
-Tendonapathies — which are problems with tendons are less common with a well executed training program.
+The tendon itself will strengthen dramatically as well.
+Tendinopathies — which are painful problems with tendons are less common with a well executed training program.

 Your muscles, like every other tissue in your body is used to your prior activity level.
 Your muscles cells have little factories within them which manufacture the energy you need.
 When you start to exercise your muscle cells will actually make more of those factories, thus increasing your endurance and strength.

 When you begin a running program or any aerobic exercise program you want to pay close attention to your heart rate.
-The workouts should feel easy at least 80% of the time.
+Your workouts should feel easy at least 80% of the time your are out there running.
 Even elite runners work out that way.
 You want to build your time/mileage slowly… increasing your mileage 10% each week until you hit your goal.

 3. Strength Training: Running requires that you participate in a well balanced strengthening and stability program.
 Most people with running injuries are found to have poor hip muscles and gluteal strength.